0

 Rick's Books on Amazon

-Personal mentoring, working in cooperation with growing Bible knowledge, while in the context of community, is an excellent prescription for a person to mature.
-This perspective is the way I have led small groups in local churches.
-I have a high view of the Word of God and a high view of the community, both of which work together for our overall transformation.
+Discipleship, working in cooperation with growing Bible knowledge, while in the context of a community, is an excellent prescription for anyone to mature in Christ.
+This perspective is the way I have always led small groups in the local church.
+If you have a high view of the Word of God and a high view of the community, you do not need convincing about how they work together in the overall transformation of souls.
+For example, this worldview for small group development works well in four local church contexts.

 Small Group Contexts 01